nebula161/civicenia.github.io/_posts/2022-09-02-senate-election.md

 - MrJeremyFisher: 19
 - slowlyfunny2: 17

-The Senate then selected Rinvincibl3 as Speaker for the Senate, and retained Slushhi as Secretary of the Interior.
+The Senate then selected Senator Rinvincibl3 as Speaker of the Senate, and retained Slushhi as Secretary of the Interior.

 The President reaffirmed Lagiacrus as Secretary of Defense.